MORE INFORMATION ON HOSTING

 How well will my exchange student speak English?

-All AFICE exchange students are carefully screened and selected by AFICE overseas representatives.
-These exchange students have a minimum of three years of English instruction.
-Exchange students are typically given an English language Proficiency Test to qualify them as having a working knowledge of the English language.
+All AFICE exchange students are carefully screened and selected by AFICE.
+Long term J-1 visa exchange students have a minimum of three years of English instruction, while Short Term students may only have one year of English.
+Exchange students on the J-1 visa program are typically given an English language Proficiency Test to qualify them as having a working knowledge of the English language.